ascholerChemeketa/cs160Reader/_sources/LogicCircuits/Circuits.rst

 Circuits
 ============================

-The circuits that make up the hardware of a computer are no more than combinations of the basic gates made by connecting the output of gates to the input of other gates to build up complex logic.
-These circuits are often drawn as diagrams where each gate is represented by a symbol and lines connect inputs to outputs.
-In these diagrams, the gates are drawn using the symbols shown below.
+Every circuit in a computer is made by wiring together switches (transistors) so they implement logic gates.
+These logic gates are used to store information, do math, make comparisons, and everything else a computer can do.

+The diagrams for these circuit are drawn using the symbols shown below.
+Traditionally, the inputs to a gate come from the left, and the output comes out of the right side.
+That is why there are two lines going into every gate but NOT... every other gate requires two inputs.

 .. figure:: Images/BasicGates.png